Critical Thinking and Creativity

-Creativity is what our children need to become problem-solvers and innovators.
-Creativity is what sets apart those who are book-smart from those who are innovators, inventors, and designers.
+Our children need creativity to become problem-solvers and innovators.
+Creativity is what sets apart those who are book smart from those who are creators, inventors, and designers.
 Not every bright child is highly creative, but every child benefits from being taught to think creatively and practice creativity.

 Moving Beyond the Page encourages creativity by asking students to